-Management must review all Wwritten Nnotices with the Department of Human Resources employee relations staff prior to issuance.
-Written Nnotices involving suspension, demotion or termination must be signed by the hiring supervisor and the Dean or Director of the department.
-Written Nnotices involving termination must be approved by the respective Vice President prior to issuance.
+Management must review all written notices with the Department of Human Resources employee relations staff prior to issuance.
+Written notices involving suspension, demotion or termination must be signed by the hiring supervisor and the Dean or Director of the department.
+Written notices involving termination must be approved by the respective Vice President prior to issuance.

-Complete procedures, including guidelines on the group offenses, may be obtained through the Department of Human Resources' Employee Relations AreaUnit.
+Complete procedures, including guidelines on the group offenses, may be obtained through the Department of Human Resources' Employee Relations Unit.